Catastrophic Injury Lawyer Memphis, TN

 Examples of injuries that are likely to be classified as being catastrophic include but are not limited to the following:

-• Traumatic brain injury (TBI)
+- Traumatic brain injury (TBI)

-• Paralysis
+- Paralysis

-• Amputation
+- Amputation

-• Reproductive organ injury
+- Reproductive organ injury

-• Severe scarring, disfigurement of the face or head
+- Severe scarring, disfigurement of the face or head

-• Limb injuries that compromise ability to work
+- Limb injuries that compromise ability to work

 Why These 5 Injuries are Classified as Catastrophic

-Injuries are not all the same —they come in all shapes and sizes but can be classified into two categories: catastrophic and non-catastrophic injuries according to our Memphis TN catastrophic injury lawyer who works with different injuries daily.
-Catastrophic injuries are more severe than non-catastrophic injuries and in order to get the compensation you deserve following such an injury, you will need the help of a lawyer.Take a look at some of the most common injuries that have been known to cause this type of injury, and then contact Darrell Castle & Associates for help.
+Injuries are not all the same —they come in all shapes and sizes but can be classified into two categories: catastrophic and non-catastrophic injuries.
+Catastrophic injuries are more severe than non-catastrophic injuries and in order to get the compensation you deserve following such an injury, you will need the help of our lawyer.
+Take a look at some of the most common injuries that have been known to cause this type of trauma, and then contact our team at Darrell Castle & Associates for help.

-1) Traumatic Brain Injuries
+Traumatic Brain Injuries

 Many people are not aware of the severity and life-altering effects of traumatic brain injuries.
-TBIs can have a profound impact on someone’s cognitive functioning and quality of life, which is why it is important to seek out the help of a catastrophic injury lawyer if you or a loved one has been diagnosed with this type of injury.
+TBIs can have a profound impact on someone’s cognitive functioning and quality of life, which is why it is important to seek out the help of our catastrophic injury lawyers if you or a loved one has been diagnosed with this type of injury.
 Traumatic brain injuries can be caused by any number of incidents; they might happen in car accidents, slip-and-falls, sports injuries, domestic violence assaults or workplace accidents.

-2) Spinal Cord Injuries
+Spinal Cord Injuries

-3) Burns
+Burns

 Burns happen when the skin is heated to a temperature in which heat injures the tissue.
 Burns can be classified into three different categories: First-degree burns, second-degree burns, and third degree burns.
 First-degree burns happen when only the outer layer of skin is burned.
 Second-degree burns will have blistering and usually involve the second layer of skin.
 Third degree burns will involve all layers of skin.
 Third-degree burns can be considered catastrophic depending on the situation.
-All burns need to be examined on a case by case basis.
+All burns need to be examined on a case-by-case basis.

-4) Amputations
+Amputations

-5) Vision or Hearing Loss
+Vision or Hearing Loss

 Some injuries, such as vision and hearing loss, can have a profound impact on your life.
 For example, if you lose your hearing it may be difficult for you to communicate effectively with others; if you lose your sight it may be difficult for you to drive or read.
-If this happens to you, then the best thing to do is talk with a catastrophic injury lawyer about what your rights might be in this situation.
+If this happens to you, then the best thing to do is talk with our catastrophic injury attorney about what your rights might be in this situation.
 If your hearing loss or vision loss is minimal, you still deserve compensation!

 WHY THESE 5 INJURIES ARE CLASSIFIED AS CATASTROPHIC INFOGRAPHIC